News Explorer

 2. Choose Folder > Sort Alphabetically > All Folders.

-• Rename a folder:
+• Edit a folder:

 1. Select a folder in the sidebar.

-2. Choose Folder > Rename… in the menu.
+2. Choose Folder > Settings in the context menu.

 4. Click on the 'Save' button.